Why trade Bank of England meetings with IG?

 With 45 years of experience, we’re proud to offer a truly market-leading service

 1 The views of each member are not fixed and are likely to vary over time as a result of changes in the economy and the government’s inflation rate targets.
-This table illustrates where MPC members are thought to stand at the time writing (18 October 2017).
+This table illustrates where FOMC members are thought to stand at the time writing (9 October 2019).